ed-kung/CSUN-Econ-433/labs/lab04/README.md

 1. The total population in the labor force (`POP_LF`)
 2. The unemployment rate (`UNEMP_RATE`)
-3. The percent of individuals in hte labor force with bachelor's degrees or higher (`BA_RATE`)
+3. The percent of individuals in the labor force with bachelor's degrees or higher (`BA_RATE`)

 Here is the skeleton of a script to get you started: